muziejus/javascripting-english-major/5-collections.md

 ```

 Save, commit, reload, and see what happens.
 There are two new things going on
 here.
-First, I am making use of an *anonymous function*.
+First, I am making use of an **anonymous function**.
 We’ll see more of
 these later, but they’re functions no different from the functions in the
-previous chapter, but they are ephemeral.
-They exist just to complete a
+previous chapter, other than that they are ephemeral.
+They exist just to
-specific task on the fly, and then they disappear.
-Writing anonymous functions
+complete a specific task on the fly, and then they disappear.
+Writing
-is just like writing regular functions, but without the `functionName =`
+anonymous functions is just like writing regular functions, but without the
-part at the beginning.
+`functionName =` part at the beginning.

-The anonymous function in this object is calling a function we haven’t yet seen,
+The anonymous function in this `Object` is calling a function we haven’t yet seen,
 `alert()`, which, like `prompt()`, throws up a little dialog box in the
 browser.
 What the `alert()` box says depends on whether the variable
 `myHabaneroSauceSquirts` is greater than 0 or not.

 When properties are functions, they are called **methods**.
 Methods are built
-into the object.
-To use an example we’ve already seen, every `console` object
+into the `Object`.
+To use an example we’ve already seen, every `console` `Object`
 has the `.log()` method built in.
 Arrays also have a series of useful methods:

 ```javascript